Roki100/PresenceCord/README.md

 If you want to contribute any presences simply:
 * Follow discord ToS
-* Credit PresenceCord anywhere in the presence sent to discord
+* Credit PresenceCord anywhere in the presence sent to discord (unless your presence is not that creative)
 * Be creative

 **Then just pull request it**